zhangguanghuib/NewCommerceSDK/KnowledgeArticles-Development/9. CDX Customization/9 CDX Customization.md

    <img width="1164" alt="image" src="https://github.com/user-attachments/assets/db5d4248-0a55-4a53-8136-701fc58ec386"><br/>
    The same sql script will not be deployed two times, so in order to make some change on the original script,  you have to make a new script and named it in the aphebetic order, like ExtensionTableScriptV1.sql, ExtensionTableScriptV2.sql, ExtensionTableScriptV3.sql... ect.<br/>

-3. The most knowledge of the CDX customization comes from these two official document: <br/>
+3. The most knowledge of the CDX customization comes from these two official documents: <br/>
     ### https://learn.microsoft.com/en-us/dynamics365/commerce/dev-itpro/cdx-extensibility
     ### https://learn.microsoft.com/en-us/dynamics365/commerce/dev-itpro/channel-db-extensions#adding-a-new-table
 4. The below knowledge all comes from the above two documents<br/>